 |Course Number:||EDU 5515 C38|

-Required texts are not included in course tuition.
+Required texts are not included in the course tuition.